What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Risk Factors for Irritation Fibroma?
 (Predisposing Factors)

-The risk factors for Irritation Fibroma are:
+The risk factors for Irritation Fibroma may include:

 - Familial fibromatosis